redis/ioredis/README.md

   console.log('Receive message %s from channel %s', message, channel);
 });

-// There's also a event called 'messageBuffer', which is same to 'message' except
+// There's also an event called 'messageBuffer', which is the same as 'message' except
 // it returns buffers instead of strings. redis.on('messageBuffer', function (channel, message) {
   // Both `channel` and `message` are buffers.